 87. Provide a brief description of how Mitigation Action #4 is being advanced through budget/ investment methods.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
 88. Is equity being embedded into Mitigation Action #4 through budget/investment methods?
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
-Use EV vehicle tax rebate to invest in chargers Analyze five and maintanance assistant EV switch and use the society to exact a charger fixed.
-Analyze fuel and maintenance savings from EV switch and use the savings to create a charger fund Subsidize the cost of charger installation in affordable housing development Create a group purchase program for residents to receive deep discounts on EVs Partner with car and lease dealerships to provide incentives for purchase of EVs by municipal residents.
-Pilot with those neighborhoods with the greatest disinvestment and/or those neighborhoods with the greatest VMT potential Yes ○ No
+Use EV vehicle tax rebate to invest in chargers Analyze fuel and maintenance savings from EV switch and use the savings to create a charger fund Subsidize the cost of charger installation in affordable housing development Create a group purchase program for residents to receive deep discounts on EVs Partner with car and lease dealerships to provide incentives for purchase of EVs by municipal residents.
+Pilot with those neighborhoods with the greatest disinvestment and/or those neighborhoods with the greatest VMT potential ○ No